 The following table outlines advantages and disadvantages of using each of four broad types of asynchronous technologies, and provides some examples demonstrating good practice.
 The second column provides suggestions for ways in which each group of technologies can be used for different educational purposes.

-VLAF 2014.
+- 102 VLAF 2014.

-Contact VLF, but see the guidelines and their website first.
+- 103 Contact VLF, but see the guidelines and their website first.

+- 104 Interviewee comments.

+- 105 Interviewee comments.